Lake Wickenden

-Lake Wickenden (French: Lac Wickenden) is the largest lake on Anticosti Island, located in the municipality of L'Île-d'Anticosti, in the Saint Lawrence River, in the Minganie Regional County Municipality, in the region administration of the Côte-Nord, in the province of Quebec, Canada.
+Lake Wickenden (French: Lac Wickenden) is the largest lake on Anticosti Island, located in the municipality of L'Île-d'Anticosti, in the Saint Lawrence River, in the Minganie Regional County Municipality, in the administrative region of the Côte-Nord, in the province of Quebec, Canada.

 Together with the surrounding 69,111 sqkm, this lake was designated as a protected area on January 1, 1993 by the WCPA.
 This area is designated "Rare Forest of Lac-Wickenden".

-Forestry is the main economic activity in this area; recreational tourism activities, second.
+Forestry is the main economic activity in the area, followed by recreational tourism.

 Geography

-Glacially formed, lake Wickenden is part of Jupiter River watershed.
+Glacially formed, Lake Wickenden is part of the Jupiter River watershed.
 Several surrounding lakes are surrounded by small areas of marsh.

 Lake Wickenden has a length of 4.5 km, a width of 3.6 km and an elevation of 196 m.
 A strip of land separates Lac de la Tête and Lake Wickenden.

 The hamlet Wickenden is located at the end of a bay on the western shore of the lake.
 A second hamlet designated Lac-de-la-Tête is located 0.5 km north-west of the first.
 An access road (coming from the west) serves this hamlet and the south shore of the lake.